 How to build a team that works with you in mind

-With new and evolved technology on the rise, a new type of consumer is emerging and quickly becoming the norm.
-The consumer now has more power, access to more information, and with that, has the tools to actively shop wiser.
-In the process, business owners have had to adjust to these changes and adapt to their clients’ needs while maintaining a competitive edge.
+With new and evolving technology on the rise, a new type of consumer is emerging and quickly becoming the norm.
+The consumer now has more power, access to information, and the tools to actively shop wiser.
+Business owners have had to adjust to these changes and adapt to their clients’ needs while maintaining a competitive edge.

-So it is to no surprise that more than ever companies are looking for talent to close the gap to account for the shift to today’s leading innovations.
-The information exchange space has pushed software production into the forefront of a company’s life cycle and has become an integral piece in how businesses operate.
+To no one’s surprise, companies are looking for talent to close the gap to account for the shift to today’s leading innovations.
+The information exchange space has pushed software production into the forefront of a company’s lifecycle and has become an integral piece in how businesses operate.
 It is through this space that companies are facing challenges both on acquiring the right human capital as well as the right resources to face these barriers for the future.

 Some challenges companies are facing is integration with their information technology departments and with their current business model.
 Software engineers are too many times misconstrued as geeks, nerds, scientist…and those smarts, equate and add value to building great systems.
 The reality is creativity and resourcefulness is at the heart of any software system.
 A production engine that builds great systems needs innovation, desire to increase efficiency, and endless amounts of creativity to execute.